Osman-Fatih-Cakir/DX11Renderer/Readme.md

 (https://www.youtube.com/watch?v=MKX45_riWQA)

 The code is not awesome.
 It is for prototyping some techniques and learning DX11.
-But I am open to feedback for improving the visuals.
+I am open to feedback to improve the visuals or performance.

 Read todo.txt for a glimpse of my plans about this project.